 Since 1994 we have led over 25 expeditions to the Antarctic regions and now use this experience to continuously perfect and update our itinerary to make it the most in-depth you will find.

 We make more landings than other voyages.
 Please compare the number of landings we plan to other tours - we are sure that we will come out on top!
 We can offer more landings without rushing from one site to the next because our trip is longer and we have more Zodiac drivers.
 Years of experience give us the knowledge to hand pick the most fantastic sites.
 In fact, our voyages to the Antarctic Peninsula, South Georgia Island and the Falkland Islands plan 25 or more landings!
 Plus we spend significant time zodiac cruising to get you close to the spectacular scenery and wildlife in the waters of this unique area.

 Expert Leaders and Staff

-We have accessible expedition leaders - most likely when you contact us you can talk directly to the expedition leader who is glad to answer all your questions, no matter how small!
+We have accessible expedition leaders - when you contact us you can often talk directly to an expedition leader who is glad to answer all your questions, no matter how small!
 We can also provide names and contacts of former travelers upon request.

 Small Cohesive Group

 IAATO rules state that only 100 people are allowed to go ashore at one time (except on Prion Island, where only 50 are allowed).
 Having fewer than 100 participants on board allows everyone to be ashore at the same time, eliminating timed shifts and maximizing field time.
 Our groups are small enough so we can land ashore at the same time without creating a crowd, yet large enough to allow us to bring a diverse array of knowledgeable leaders.

 We charter the entire ship to make sure that our group is cohesive and passionate about their wildlife experience.
 We talk to each and every participant about the natural history focus of our expedition to assure the best experience for all.
 We also provide a non-smoking policy for the comfort of everyone.